x81k25/amazon-product-classification/readme.md

 - If modifying feature engineering, remember that changes will require retraining the model
 - GPU acceleration is recommended for the feature engineering step (BERT embeddings)
 - Check the notebook outputs to visualize performance metrics after model training
+- Use the apply option with main.py to run predictions on new unlabeled data

 ### Workflow Diagram